 Just as an increase is used to start making your amigurumi shapes larger, a decrease is used to start shaping it down again.
-I prefer an invisible decrease to a regular decrease, just because it’s (as the name implies) harder to spot, and therefore neater – and I also happen to find it easier to complete!
+I almost exclusively use an invisible decrease in crochet instead of a regular decrease, just because (as the name implies) it’s harder to spot, and therefore neater – and I also happen to find it easier to complete!

 We’ll be joining two stitches.
 Insert your hook into the front loop only of the next stitch.